 – Anais Nin

-This quote by Anais Nin is one of my all-time favourites and I had a pretty little framed version of it in my Calgary living room for years.
+This quote by Anais Nin is one of my all-time favourite quotes.
+I had a pretty little framed version of it in my Calgary living room for years.

-I remember the day John got the call telling him he’d been hired.
+I remember the day John got the call telling him he’d been hired as a police officer.
 He literally fell on the floor and rolled around on his back, kicking his legs in the air and hooting and hollering.
 His dream had come true.

 How could I continue to grow as a person surrounded by so much familiarity?